DeepakZunzunkar/Hibernate-demo3/README.md

    This method might return a proxied instance that is initialized on-demand, when a non-identifier method is accessed. when we retrieve an instance that non-existence in db then it will throw an error  ObjectNotFoundException

+#### Difference between clear(),close(), evict()
+<b> clear() </b>
+>When this method get called inside transaction boundry then all objects which are
+          currently associate with particular session will be  disconnected/clean or no longer associate with that Session instance. but if second level cache eneabled then it is availble in that area.
+Therefore, after calling this method nothing will be performed on persistance layer or DB.

+<b> evict() </b>
+>Removes the object from the session.
+This method is used to dissociate/disconnect the specified object from the session.

+<b>  close() </b>
+>Close session by calling session.close() method, means End the session and releasing the JDBC Connection and clean up.

+`evict is for to remove particular object from session but clear and close both are used to remove all object from session clear just remove or expire or invalided or clear  object from session but session still open here but in case close ,it remove all object from session plus close the session also `